Our Company

 Research and Development

-After many years of research, PIA has developed a technology which permits to measure the high IR flicker frequencies of a flame.
+After many years of research, PIA has developed a technology which permits measurement of high IR flicker frequencies of a flame.
 More precisely, this technique allows detecting and analyzing all the variations existing in the IR signals, and not only those present in the flame envelop.
-Thus, we got the possibility to verify the existence of IR flicker frequencies going up to 5000 Hz.
+Thus, this technology makes it possible to verify existence of IR flicker frequencies going up to 5000 Hz.

 Below are three wave forms of flames, as recorded on the field.
 These graphics illustrate the flicker frequencies detected by our system, in the 900 to 1700 nanometres infrared region.